 For the quarter ended Dec.
 31 (Q4), Telecom Argentina beat slightly on revenues and missed estimates on earnings per share.

-Telecom Argentina booked revenue of $1.19 billion.
-The six analysts polled by S&P Capital IQ expected to see sales of $1.17 billion on the same basis.
-GAAP reported sales were 13% higher than the prior-year quarter's $1.06 billion.
+Telecom Argentina booked revenue of $1.24 billion.
+The four analysts polled by S&P Capital IQ predicted sales of $1.22 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.